 Upon successful course completion, students will be eligible to sit for the National Certification exam to become a Certified EKG Technician through the American Society of Phlebotomy Technicians and/or the National Center for Competency Testing.

 We pride ourselves on being one of the most affordable healthcare education providers in the state.
-To receive the most current cost of attendance contact us today.
+Currently, the program costs only $3,125 (price includes tuition, fees, and books).

 All classes are offered Morning and Evening in most campuses.
 Classes begin every four weeks.
 Schedules are subject to change.
 Schedule a Virtual Tour to learn more about class schedules!